jesford/bulwark/docs/quickstart.md

-You can stack multiple decorators on top of each other to have the first failed decorator check result in an assertion error or use the built-in MultiCheck to collect all of the errors are raise them at once.
+You can stack multiple decorators on top of each other to have the first failed decorator check result in an assertion error or use the built-in MultiCheck to collect all of the errors and raise them all at once.

-See [examples](examples.html) to see more advanced usage.
+See [examples](examples.html) for more advanced usage.